CodeFellows-work/reading-notes/class-07.md

 ## Old code table Styling ##
 To create kind of a styling to your tables you can use the width and spacing attributes to create gaps in bewtween each row and column.
 You can also use border attributes to create a border on your table or between rows and columns.

+# Object-Oriented Programming #
+Somewhat continuing off of **Domain Modeling**, a common thing to do is use a **constructor notation** to create a new object.
+To do this you declare a variable (such as using const, let, var) with your objects name.
+Then you use "=" followed by the `new` keyword and the object constructor, to create a new object.
+This creates an empty objects which then you can add things to.

+         const hotel = new object() {
+         hotel.name = 'Hilton Suites';
+         hotel.rooms = 300;                 // properties
+         hotel.booked = 150;

+         hotel.checkedAvailable = function() {
+            return this.room - this.booked;         // method
+            }

+You can update the property values with an assignment operator (=) by calling the object followed by a period, then the property you want to update followed by the assignment operator, then the value.
+You can also use square brackets to update the value.
+If you want to delete a value you can use the `delete` keyword that will be placed in-front of the object, to delete the objects value or clear the string.

+        hotel.name = "whatever name" // to update a property value

+        hotel['whatever name'] = 'park' // to update the property

+        delete hotel.name; // to delete the property name

+        hotel.name = ''; // to clear the string

+Another thing to note is that within the constructor notation, you can add several properties at once.
+You can do this by running the property perameters through the object.
+Then you can you the `this` keyword to assign property values.

+        function hotel(name, rooms, booked) {
+        this.name =name;
+        this.rooms = rooms;
+        this.booked = booked;

+You can also create arguemnents for an object that will have all the proerty values

+        const hotelOne = new Hotel('Hilton1', 200, 180);

+        // hotelOne has the arguements of Hilton 1 name, 200 rooms, and 180 booked

+## Array Objects ##
+Arrays are actually objects as well.
+It is a type of object that cna hold a related set of information.
+Another difference an array has with other objects is the way you call a value.
+You use indexes in an array to specify a value.

+## Built-in Objects ##
+What are built-in objects?
+These are objects that are provided by JavaScript.
+There are generally three types.
+1. Browser Object Model
+2. Document Object Model
+3. Global JavaScript Objects